 The Tilghman Watermen’s Museum on Tilghman Island chronicles the maritime traditions of the people of Tilghman Island and the unique way of life of the watermen who lived on the island.
 On your way back, stop at the “Tilghman’s Pride” Mural on your right before crossing the Knapps Narrows Bridge.

-The Wye Grist Mill & Museum in Wye Mills has been nearly continuously grinding grain since 1682.
+The Wye Grist Mill & Museum in Wye Mills began grinding grain in 1682.
 It even provided flour for George Washington’s Continental Army!
 See the mill in action and learn how grain was made into flour before the days of commercial factories.
 You can even bring home a bag of flour for yourself!

 Get Outside and Play!